-Thrombocytopenic purpura is characterized by the formation of small blood clots in the circulatory system, which reduces the amount of platelets present in the blood.
+Thrombocytopenic purpura is characterized by the formation of small blood clots in the circulatory system, which reduces the number of platelets present in the blood.
 It is believed that a deficiency of a certain enzyme in the body is responsible for the development of the condition and a plasma protein affects the development of the condition as well.

 Idiopathic thrombocytopenic purpura is diagnosed when the reason for the development of thrombocytopenic purpura is unknown and secondary thrombocytopenic purpura is diagnosed when it is known that one of the risk factors for the condition has contributed to the development of the condition.

 Thrombocytopenic purpura can affect individuals of any age, race, or sex.
 The condition is most common in individuals between 20 and 40 years of age and affects women at a greater rate than men.
 Individuals of African-American heritage have a higher risk of developing thrombocytopenic purpura than any other race.

 Low platelet counts within the blood will result in easy bruising and the destruction of red blood cells within the circulatory system may cause anemia.
 Other common symptoms of thrombocytopenic purpura include fever, nausea, vomiting, muscle or joint pain, chest pain, and seizures.

 One common treatment for thrombocytopenic purpura is the transfusion of plasma in a procedure called plasmapheresis.
 In this procedure, only the plasma obtained from a donor is used for the transfusion and the plasmas are exchanged within the body by use of a special machine.

 Do I have a Benzene Lawsuit?

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.

-If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood related disease, you should contact us immediately.
+If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood-related disease, you should contact us immediately.
 You may be entitled to compensation and we can help.